prasadlabcsu/NucleusPrediction/README.md

 Please note that all paths should be updated to your machine's paths before running any scripts.

 The CNN model scripts are run as modules from the main_UNET script.
 All other scripts can be run individually.

+Credits to contributors:
+- Sebastian Lawton
+- Rosi A. Danzman